Fundraising for Coronavirus Relief: How You Can Help the Fight

 4. Donate to coronavirus relief efforts

 If you want to find charities near you, try reaching out to organizations that typically provide the public with basics, such as food, water, and toiletries.
 If you’re not sure how to donate to help coronavirus efforts, find an online nonprofit directory and reach out to any charities that seem like a good fit.
 Consider starting a charity fundraiser to support a local charity in your community.
-Using GoFundMe, you can find local nonprofits and start coronavirus fundraising on their behalf.
+Using GoFundMe, you can find local nonprofits and start fundraising coronavirus relief efforts on their behalf.

 Take action today with coronavirus fundraising